NewDawn0/shin-package-manager/README.md

 # shin
-One to unite them all
+"One to bind them all"
 (a universal package manager)

 ### Table of contents